LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 # LayerZero V1 Solidity Examples

+>[!IMPORTANT]
-> **LayerZero V2** is available [here](https://github.com/LayerZero-Labs/LayerZero-v2), offering improvements in cross-chain transaction speed, gas efficiency, and more.
+> **LayerZero V2** is now available [here](https://github.com/LayerZero-Labs/LayerZero-v2), offering improvements in cross-chain transaction speed, gas efficiency, and more.
 >
 > Review the [LayerZero V2 Documentation](https://docs.layerzero.network/) for a comprehensive overview of the new feature set.
 >
 > For these reasons, we recommend deploying to LayerZero V2 instead of LayerZero V1.
+>
+> The contracts available in this repo should be considered legacy for Endpoint V1.

 Welcome to the solidity-examples repository, showcasing various contract examples utilizing LayerZero.
 LayerZero is an Omnichain Interoperability Protocol, facilitating reliable, trustless communication between different blockchain networks.